-In this #MeToo era, Abusive relationships are not uncommon among dating single Christians.
+Are you a single Christian in an abusive dating relationship?
+In 2024, Christian abusive dating relationships are not uncommon among dating single Christians.
 Some singles have been in an abusive relationship, and know the pain that goes with it.
-Sadly, other single Christians reading this article right now are presently in an abusive relationship, but may not know it or be in denial over it.
-While in the rest of this article we will designate the victim as a “she”, over 10% of abusive relationships consist of women against men.
+Sadly, other single Christians reading this article right now are presently in an abusive relationship, but may not realize it or be in denial over it.
+While in the rest of this article, we will designate the victim as a “she”, over 10% of the relationships consist of women against men.
 Abusive relationships come in all sizes and shapes, which at times could make it difficult to realize you or one of your friends are actually in one.
 Would you know it if you were dating an abuser?
+Would you know if you were dating someone who was sexually abused?

 Abusive Dating Relationships Are About Power and Control

-The victim of an abusive relationship may suffer one or more of the following forms of abuse:
+The victim may suffer one or more of the following forms of abuse:

 Abusive Relationships and Isolation